hamzehkhazaei/EECS6446_project/tutorials/02-kubernetes.md

 ```

 The status shown as `Ready` shows everything went smoothly and we have completely set up our master node.
-Now, we need to have our other nodes (workers) join the kubernetes cluster.
+Now, we need to have our other node (worker) join the kubernetes cluster.
 To do so, you need `k3sup` installed
 on the cluster head.
 <!-- To do so, download k3sup executable from its [release page](https://github.com/alexellis/k3sup/releases)
 for windows, or run the following for MacOS and Linux: -->